grscheller/neovim-notes/notes/02-BasicTextEditing.md

 ### Replace tabs with spaces as you type

-Put the following commands in your `~/.config/nvim/init.vim` or `~/.vim/vimrc` file
+Put the following options in your `~/.config/nvim/init.vim` or `~/.vim/vimrc` file

 ```vim